FTLam11/fronk-tolks/elixir-intro.md

 The workflow becomes something like:

 * Brute force blobs of code to accomplish some tasks
-* Analyze and extract **pure** functions that have well defined inputs and outputs
+* Analyze and extract **pure** functions
 * Always return new copies of data when changing data (data is **immutable**)
 * Replace code blobs with function call chains

-In FP, we emphasize the data.
 Because functions are written to be pure and isolated, each function can arguably be more easily understood in the absence of side effects.
 What else does FP offer us?

+## Which one is better?

+* Functional programming's origins are theoretical math
+* Are we mathematicians or programmers?
+* In theory != in practice
+* Which is easier to read?
+How much time do we actually spend writing code vs reading it?

 ---